 If nothing else works, choose to Reset this PC, and click on the get started button.
-This process will reinstall Windows completely but will offer you option to keep your files.
+This process will reinstall Windows completely but will offer you the option to keep your files.
 You will have reinstall apps and software after this.
-It’s going to take sometime reinstalling everything, but this is going to be much faster than a fresh install.
+It’s going to take some time reinstalling everything, but this is going to be much faster than a fresh install.

-In case the Reset doesn’t help i.e. things seems to be broken, you will have to reinstall Windows completely using the same USB drive.
+In case the Reset doesn’t help i.e. things seem to be broken, you will have to reinstall Windows completely using the same USB drive.

 Related read: Windows 10 is stuck on loading some screen.